Blown Away (Carrie Underwood song): Music video

+Synopsis

 A scene of the video with Underwood as the daughter running back to her home, while a tornado approaches.
 The singer used subtle references to The Wizard of Oz in the music video.

 The video begins with a girl (a young Underwood) studying at home.
 Her abusive father arrives and asks her if she needs help.
 She declines his offer, but starts gathering her things to leave the room.
 As she stands up, he grabs her arm, but she manages to pull away and leave.
 Underwood has stated that this scene had no script, and that she and the actor acted it out the way they thought it might have happened.
-She also revealed that she left the filming location with bruises on her arm: "I had finger marks on my arm when I left at the end of the day, so I was like, 'Wow.' ...
+She further revealed that she left the filming location with bruises on her arm: "I had finger marks on my arm when I left at the end of the day, so I was like, 'Wow.' ...
 It was intense.
 I wasn't just imagining it, it was really intense."

 As the video continues, the girl is seen standing in the middle of a cemetery, walking around and staring at the dark clouds as a thunderstorm forms in the sky.
 She runs back to her house along an old, destroyed yellow brick road, similar to the one in The Wizard of Oz.
 She enters the house to see her father sleeping on the couch, holding a bottle of alcohol.
 She sits next to him, recalling the times he let his drunkenness and anger get out of hand.
 She tries to wake him up but fails, and realizes that he has passed out.
 Looking out through the window, she sees that the thunderstorm is getting worse.
 Fearing a tornado, she leaves her father and runs to the cellar alone to protect herself.
 She's then seen lying in an old bed and crying as she hears the tornado coming closer, with her father still passed out in the house above.
 The next day, there are no traces of the house, and as the video ends with a dog, some cattle and a rainbow in the sunshine, she calmly walks away.